Uoh777/MCNet/README.md

     python3 train.py
 ```

- - If you just want to evaluate the performance of MCNet without training, please download the [pretrained model]() into `res` folder
+ - If you just want to evaluate the performance of MCNet without training, please download the [pretrained model]() into `res` folder.
- - Train the model and get the predicted saliency maps, which will be saved into `maps` folder.
+ - Test the model and get the predicted saliency maps, which will be saved into `maps` folder.
  ```shell
     python3 test.py
 ```